 The name is broadcast as "RPi-JMRI.local".
 This can be useful to identify the RPi on a wired network, handy for troubleshooting wifi problems.

-Set up samba share to JMRI_UserFiles folder in /etc/samba/smb.conf, run "smbpasswd -a pi" and set the samba password (same as all others)
+Set up samba share to JMRI_UserFiles folder in /etc/samba/smb.conf, run "sudo smbpasswd -a pi" and set the samba password.
+This provides access from windows explorer as "\\RPi-JMRI", and also causes wins to resolve that name to an ip address.

 Connect to the RPi using TightVNC Viewer or similar.
 Using the RPi's browser, download the desired Linux version of JMRI from JMRI.org, and extract it to /home/pi/JMRI on the RPi.
 Start a terminal session, and run ~/JMRI/PanelPro.
 Set WiThrottle to autostart on port 12090 (default), and the JMRI Web Server to autostart on port 12080 (default).
-Set up connections as needed, saving profiles for several popular hardware connections: PR3, LocoBuffer-USB, NCE Serial, NCE USB, SPROG or DCC++.
+Set the User Files location to /home/pi/JMRI_UserFiles.
+Set up connections as needed, saving profiles for several popular hardware connections: PR3, LocoBuffer-USB, NCE Serial, NCE USB, SPROG, EasyDCC Serial, MERG USB, MRC Prodigy or DCC++.
+Each has a unique "railroad name", which is shown as the Discovered Server name, this is useful for verifying your connection.

 To load PanelPro at desktop startup, I ran: